 Institute International Study

-Mornings in Ireland will begin with meditation, Qigong and/or yoga practice.
-Evenings are dedicated to the independent and group study and significance of birth and death practices in Ireland.
-Day excursions to cultural sites, local markets, and natural wonders are central to our week-long adventure.
+Day excursions to cultural sites, local markets, and natural wonders are central to our 10-day adventure.
 Participants will also engage with social justice work supporting the educational and nutritional initiatives.

 Register today!